Utility

+The relationship between these two kinds of utility functions has been a source of controversy among both economists and ethicists, with most maintaining that the two are distinct but generally related.

 Utility function

-Consider a set of alternatives among which a person can make a preference ordering.
-The utility obtained from these alternatives is an unknown function of the utilities obtained from each alternative, not the sum of each alternative.
-A utility function is able to represent that ordering if it is possible to assign a real number to each alternative in such a manner that alternative a is assigned a number greater than alternative b if and only if the individual prefers alternative a to alternative b.
-In this situation someone who selects the most preferred alternative is necessarily also selecting the alternative that maximizes the associated utility function.
+Consider a set of alternatives among which a person has a preference ordering.
+A utility function represents that ordering if it is possible to assign a real number to each alternative in such a manner that alternative a is assigned a number greater than alternative b if and only if the individual prefers alternative a to alternative b.
+In this situation, someone who selects the most preferred alternative must also choose one that maximizes the associated utility function.